- What Are Dive Watches?

-It is not the same as the watch is submersible to be really prepared to withstand the pressure to which it is subjected during a dive.
-It is important to look at the maximum depth to which the watch can be submerged, which is indicated by the acronym WR ( Water Resistant ) followed by a number.
+It is not the same as the watch is submersible to be prepared to withstand the pressure to which it is subject to during a dive.
+It is essential to look at the maximum depth to which the watch can be submerged, which is indicated by the acronym WR ( Water Resistant ) followed by a number.

-Keep in mind that the conditions used in the laboratory to define the resistance of the watch to pressure are not totally comparable to those of a real dive, since it is calculated by simulating the static pressure of a water column and not the dynamic pressure that receives the watch during a dive.
+Keep in mind that the conditions used in the laboratory to define the resistance of the watch to pressure are not comparable to those of a real dive since it is calculated by simulating the static pressure of a water column and not the dynamic pressure that receives the watch during a dive.

 Therefore, I recommend that you do not buy a WR watch too low.
 For example, WR20 does not mean you can lower up to 20m real with your watch.

-Check that the watch face is optimally under water to allow easy readability of all parameters even during night dives or inside caves.
+Check that the watch face is optimally underwater to allow easy readability of all parameters even during night dives or inside caves.
 For that, make sure you meet the following requirements:

-Analog clock: must have a high contrast between numbers, hands, markers and the bottom of the dial.
+Analog clock: must have a high contrast between numbers, hands, markers, and the bottom of the dial.

-I recommend that you count, at least, with phosphorescent hands (especially the second hand, which will allow you to check that the clock is running), although ideally also the numbers and markers of the bezel should be bright.
+I recommend that you count, at least, with luminous hands (especially the second hand, which will allow you to check that the clock is running), although ideally also the numbers and markers of the bezel should be bright.